 Both polycarbonate and Trivex lenses are thinner and lighter than regular plastic lenses.
-They also offer 100 percent protection from the sun's harmful UV light and are up to 10 times more impact-resistant than plastic or glass lenses.
+They also offer 100 percent protection from the sun's harmful UV rays and are up to 10 times more impact-resistant than plastic or glass lenses.

 This combination of lightweight comfort, UV protection and impact resistance also makes these lenses an excellent choice for children's glasses and safety glasses.

-Despite its many advantages, polycarbonate isn't the only lens material suitable for safety applications and children's eyewear.
+Despite its many advantages, polycarbonate isn't the only lens material suitable for safety applications and children's eye-wear.

 Trivex lenses, however, are composed of a urethane-based monomer and are made from a cast moulding process similar to how regular plastic lenses are made.
-This gives Trivex lenses the advantage of crisper optics than injection-moulded polycarbonate lenses, according to PPG.

 Polycarbonate vs. Trivex lenses: A quick comparison

 Here is a brief comparison of polycarbonate and Trivex lenses to help you decide which lenses might be best for you:

 Polycarbonate has a higher index of refraction than Trivex (1.58 vs. 1.53), so polycarbonate lenses are about 10 percent thinner than Trivex lenses.

 Trivex has a slightly lower specific gravity than polycarbonate, making Trivex lenses about 10 percent lighter than polycarbonate lenses.

 Trivex and polycarbonate lenses have sharp central vision.